Wedding Bands

 To tie both rings stylistically, pair a step-cut diamond with a step-cut-set wedding band, while a brilliant-cut band can accompany a brilliant-cut engagement ring.

-Unless an heirloom band stayed in the family for generations and has sentimental value, there is no reason to re-use someone else’s ring.
+Unless an heirloom band stays in the family for generations and has sentimental value, there is no reason to re-use someone else’s ring.

 Unlike an engagement ring, a wedding band is usually not that expensive.
 If you cannot afford gold or platinum, get a silver one.
 Still too expensive?
 Steel, wood, or ceramic bands are super cheap.